 Although a number of other platforms are supported, we are a little disappointed that setup guides are primarily for the wildly insecure PPTP only.

-Good news is that Ivacy also publishes generic OpenVPN configuration files, allowing you to setup Ivacy on any device which can run an OpenVPN app.
+Good news is that Ivacy also publishes generic OpenVPN configuration files, allowing you to set up Ivacy on any device which can run an OpenVPN app.
 Many third-party guides are available for doing this on different platforms, including many hosted on this site.

 In addition to apps for the major platforms, Ivacy offers browser add-ons for Firefox and Chrome.
-These provide a SOCKS5 proxy connection which is encrypted using HTTPS.
+These provide a SOCKS5 proxy connection that is encrypted using HTTPS.
 It should provide robust privacy and security benefits (within the browser only, of course).

 Protocols and Encryption